The Secret of Mesirus Nefesh: How We Break Through the Klipos of the World of Asiyah

 "For He will command His angels concerning you to guard you in all your ways."

-Bringing down these new souls into the world is the only way to fight against apikorsim (heretics) and heresy.
-This is also the mystical secret of the Shemitah (Sabbatical) year and the Yovel (Jubilee) year, during which entirely new souls descend through those who sacrifice themselves for Kiddush Hashem.
+Bringing down these new souls into the world is the only way to fight against heretics and heresy.
+This is also the mystical secret of the Shemitah (Sabbatical) year and the Yovel (Jubilee) year, during which entirely new souls descend through those who surrender themselves for the sanctification of Hashem's Name.

-The Power of the Tzaddik and Coping with Evil
+The Power of the Tzaddik and the Struggle Against Evil

-Through his mesirus nefesh, a person throws himself into the klipos in order to extract from there all the sparks that he himself caused to fall.
-Every person elevates the sparks belonging to the root of his soul, extracting them from evil and the mundane into holiness, and by doing so, he transforms Gehennom (Hell) into Gan Eden (Paradise), darkness into light, and bitter into sweet.
+Through his self-sacrifice, a person throws himself into the klipos (forces of evil) in order to extract from there all the holy sparks that he himself caused to fall.
+Every person elevates the sparks that belong to the root of his soul, extracting them from evil and the mundane into holiness.
+Through this, he transforms hell into the Garden of Eden, darkness into light, and bitter into sweet.

-The true tzaddik, through the ascent of his soul Above and through his histalkus (passing away) from the world, elevates the sparks of the entire world and of all generations.
-Therefore, when a person comes to the grave of the tzaddik, the goal is not just to pointlessly cry out "Rebbe, Rebbe," but the goal is to receive the strength to truly break free from evil and to practice mesirus nefesh.
+The true tzaddik, through the ascent of his soul on high and his passing from the world, elevates the sparks of the entire world and of all generations.
+Therefore, when a person comes to the grave of the tzaddik, the goal is not merely to cry out "Rebbe, Rebbe" in vain, but rather the goal is to receive the strength to truly break free from evil and to practice self-sacrifice.

 Sometimes, specifically after drawing close to the tzaddik, it seems to a person that the evil within him is only growing stronger.
-But the truth is that this is the very same evil that was hidden within him from all his past gilgulim (reincarnations) and from the sin of Adam HaRishon.
+But the truth is that this is the exact same evil that was hidden within him from all his previous incarnations and from the sin of Adam HaRishon (the First Man).
 Until now, he simply did not notice it, and now, when he wants to be holy, he begins to feel the intensity of the struggle.
-The only way to win this struggle and break free from the evil is solely through true mesirus nefesh (self-sacrifice).
+The only way to win this battle and emerge from the evil is exclusively through true self-sacrifice.

 Part 2 of 4 — Lesson No. 13